pseudoralph/super-galactic/README.md

 * launch dev environment using `npm run start`
   * a new browser window will open with `localhost:8080`

+This webapp can also be viewed at [https://pseudoralph.github.io/super-galactic/](https://pseudoralph.github.io/super-galactic/)

 ## Technologies Used

 JS, wepback